Plane Debris Falls From Sky & Onto Broomfield Neighborhoods

 BROOMFIELD, Colo.
 (CBS4) – Broomfield police responded to the area near 136th Avenue and Sheridan Boulevard on Saturday for reports of pieces from an aircraft falling from the sky.
 First responders say they aren’t aware of injuries.

 Police say debris fell in several neighborhoods at around 1 p.m.
-They add the plane had engine trouble, but did not land in Broomfield.READ MORE: Wanted: Deputies Looking For Suspect Bike Shop Theft
+They add the plane had engine trouble, but did not land in Broomfield.READ MORE: PHOTO GALLERY: Plane Debris Falls Onto Broomfield

 This photo was taken near 13th and Elmwood.
 Media stage in Commons Park on North side near dog park.
 PIO eta is 30 mins. pic.twitter.com/vfXlToB5mE